isaacbill/KRA_ASRT/README.md

 ## 📌 Overview

-**KRA ASRT (Automated Support Report Tool)** is designed to automate the handling and processing of support conversations (voice or text), converting them into structured, searchable reports for compliance, audit, or service review.
+**KRA ASRT (Automated Support Report Tool)** is designed to automate the handling and processing of data converting them into structured, searchable reports for compliance, audit, or service review.

 ---